-Several laws govern relationships between renters and property owners in Northern Virginia.
+Several laws govern relationships between renters and rental investors in Northern Virginia.
 The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and rental investors in Virginia, and supersedes all leases and county ordinances.
-In addition our local governments in and around Northern Virginia have specific ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws as they occur.
+In addition our local governments in and around Northern Virginia have more ordinances regarding to the management of rental properties in their jurisdictions.
+Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws as they occur.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

-Our brokerage refuses to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rentals.
+Our brokerage will never to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rental units.
 Nesbitt Realty is committed to Fair Housing

-a free source for landlords in Northern Virginia
+a useful reference for property owners in Northern Virginia

-- Before you rent out your property in Northern Virginia
+- Before you put a renter in your investment in Northern Virginia

 - Collections and evictions